DannickBedard/mySetup.nvim/README.md

 Rename something multiple time :
 \* on word afer N <action>gn than n to go to next occurence and to . to repeate the gn action

+# Notes

+Rename something multiple time :
+\* on word afer N <action>gn than n to go to next occurence and to . to repeate the gn action

+Rename something multiple time :
+\* on word afer N <action>gn than n to go to next occurence and to . to repeate the gn action